Barbers cut and style men’s hair. They may also provide other grooming services, such as shaving, beard trimming or hair treatments.

 You might enter by way of a full time course.
 Several colleges offer the SVQ in Hairdressing and Barbering or Barbering at SCQF Level 4-6.
 Some courses do not have any formal entry requirements; others may ask for subjects at National 4.

-Some colleges offer other qualifications in barbering including Vocational Training Charitable Trust (VTCT) qualifications.
+Some colleges offer other qualifications in barbering including Vocational Training Charitable Trust (VTCT) and City and Guilds qualifications.